borkdude/blog/posts/babashka-cli-help-and-completions.md

 chmod +x mygit.clj
 ```

-Note that at the time of writing, babashka CLI version x.y.z isn't part of the newly released bb yet.
+Note that at the time of writing, babashka CLI version 0.11.73 isn't part of the newly released bb yet.
 This is coming soon, but there's more work to be done in babashka, to make babashka tasks even more awesome, which is going to be using part of the new CLI functionality.
 Stay tuned.
 For now you can add this snippet to the top of your code to make a bb script pick up on the newest CLI version:

 ```
 (require '[babashka.deps :as deps])
-(deps/add-deps '{:deps {org.babashka/cli {:mvn/version "x.y.z"}}})
+(deps/add-deps '{:deps {org.babashka/cli {:mvn/version "0.11.73"}}})
 (require '[babashka.cli] :reload)
 ```